SmartestWashingMachine/mango2/guides/quibbles.md

 I'm not saying it's bad to adapt the embedding layers - but please keep an eye open for weird behavior.

+NEW NOTE: I "pretrained" another model using LoRA like above, and then tried full parameter finetuning that model afterwards - it failed horrifically: The training would randomly diverge due to **massive** gradient norm spikes every now and then.
+I tried to rectify this by:

+1. Increasing the weight decay.
+No dice.
+2. Lowering the learning rate.
+Made the breaking spikes less frequent for some time, but the model eventually diverged anyways.
+3. Increasing warmup steps.
+Only delayed the inevitable.
+4. Increasing AdamW epsilon.
+Only delayed the inevitable - but it delayed it much longer than (2) and (3).
+5. More aggressive gradient clipping.
+No dice.
+(Why does gradient clipping almost always fail me?
+This was your time to shine, dude...)
+6. Ignoring batches where the gradient norm spikes.
+This "worked".
+The training remained stable, but over time the gradient norm would spike more and more, so I had to drop more and more batches to keep it stable - not efficient at all.

+I will never use LoRA on embeddings again.

 ## How to fit a bigger model for full-parameter training on one GPU.

 We all hate CUDA OOM messages.
 This is what I usually do to fit bigger models: